cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | speed up
 | Definition: move or work more quickly.
 | Usage: you force yourself to speed up because you don't want to keep others waiting.

+clean slate
+Definition: an absence of existing restraints or commitments.
+Usage: no government starts with a clean slate.

+inevitable
+Synonyms: unavoidable.
+Usage: War was inevitable.

+ripple effect

+out of hand
+Definition: no under control

+falter [窝囊]
+corporate

+tangible
+Antonyms: intangible
+Definition: perceptible by touch.